MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/create-api-message-extension.md

     :::image type="content" source="../assets/images/Copilot/api-based-me-tdp-adaptive-card-template.png" alt-text="Screenshot shows the Upload now option to add the Adaptive Card template in for the command.":::

    > [!NOTE]
-   > If you have more than one API, ensure that you upload the **Adaptive card template** for each API.
+   > If you have more than one API, ensure that you upload the Adaptive Card response template for each API.

-1. Select the Adaptive Card template file in JSON format and select **Open**.
+1. Select the Adaptive Card response template file in JSON format and select **Open**.

    The following attributes are updated automatically from the Adaptive Card template:
    * Command Type